 The extent of our personal space changes with the environment, the situation and the people concerned.
-For example, personal space in a school bus is much less than in a restaurant.
+Example: personal space in a school bus is much less than in a restaurant.
 Personal space with your mother is often different from the personal space with an uncle.

-Each person has a different comfort zone: When there is an intrusion into the personal space it is okay to respond accordingly and show the other person how you are feeling.
+Each person has a different comfort zone when there is an intrusion into the personal space as it is okay to respond accordingly and let the other person know how you are feeling.

-Scenario 1: An adult is putting their arm around the shoulders of an adolescent.
+An adult is putting their arm around the shoulders of an adolescent.
 Adolescent is comfortable and smiling.

-Scenario 2: An adult is putting their arm around the shoulders of an adolescent.
+An adult is putting their arm around the shoulders of an adolescent.